-The maximum time frame is reduced for transfer students and is based upon the remaining length of the program in which they enroll.
-Example: If the student transfers in 400 hours, he or she must complete 500 hours at the institution for the 900 Hour Advanced Welding Program (450/35 hours per week = 14.29 weeks), and the maximum time frame is $14.29 \text{ weeks } \times 150\% = 21.43 \text{ weeks}$ .
-Transfer students from outside the institution do not qualify for transfer credit, and therefore, the student's maximum time frame will not be affected.
+The maximum time frame is reduced for transfer students, based upon the remaining length of the program in which they enroll.
+Example: If the student transfers in 400 hours, he or she must complete 500 hours at the institution for the 900 Hour Advanced Welding Program (400/35 hours per week = 11.43 weeks), and the maximum time frame is 11.43 weeks x 150% = 17.15 weeks.
+Transfer students from outside the institution will be evaluated qualitatively only on the work completed while at the institution.